ROCm/MIOpen/docs/how-to/use-nhwc-batchnorm-in-pytorch.rst

    PYTORCH_MIOPEN_SUGGEST_NHWC_BATCHNORM=1

-For information on installing and using PyTorch on ROCm, see :doc:`PyTorch on ROCm <rocm-install-on-linux:install/3rd-party/pytorch-install>`.
+For information about installing and using PyTorch on ROCm, see :doc:`PyTorch on ROCm <rocm-install-on-linux:install/3rd-party/pytorch-install>`.

 Supported configurations
 =================================================